UniNE-CHYN/openhytest/README.md

 - A library of flow models and analytic solutions, following an oriented-object programming structure
 - Post-processing functions for results analysis, statistical summary and reporting.

-List of models currently implemented:
+## List of models currently implemented
 - Theis, Radial flow (1935)
 - Theis, Multirate test (1935)?
 - Warren and Root, Double porosity (1936)